How to buy cleaning business insurance

 Many small cleaning companies operate on tight budgets, and it can be tempting to buy the minimum insurance coverage to save money.
 But keep in mind that lawsuits can cost hundreds of thousands of dollars, so it’s safe to have more coverage than you think you will ever need.

-You might consider bolstering your coverage with umbrella insurance, which is also known as excess liability insurance.
+You might consider bolstering your coverage with commercial umbrella insurance, which is similar to excess liability insurance.
 This supplemental policy kicks in after your business reaches the limits of its liability coverage and can help protect you from paying the costs of an expensive lawsuit out of your own pocket.

 Read the fine print in your policy and ask questions